evaletolab/evaletolab-tiny-dcdc/README.md

 Using the [LTC3525](http://www.linear.com/product/LTC3525) you always get constant output voltage with the flexibility of a variable voltage input.
 Even at 1.2V as input the step-up keep >85% of the energy.

 * **ultra small case 6x11mm**
-* Input startup voltage min 0.7V avg at 0.85V
+* Input startup voltage at 0.7V or 0.85V
 * External solar panel input with diode protection
 * External small battery AAA 1.2V or a super capacitor
 * Up to 95% Efficiency